-After a three (3) minute time-out is authorized, the Chair Umpire should make the public announcement of:

-"Mr.. is now receiving a medical time-out."

-The following announcements are to be made privately to the Physiotherapist and both players/teams:

-"Two (2) minutes remaining"

-"One (1) minute remaining"

-"Thirty (30) seconds remaining"

-"Treatment complete"

-"Time" (public)

-Once the "Treatment complete" notice has been given to the Physiotherapist and both players/teams, then if needed, the player should be given the time necessary to put on socks and shoes before "Time" is called.
+VI I. THE COMPETITION After a three (3) minute time-out is authorized, the Chair Umpire should make the public announcement of: "Mris now receiving a medical time-out."
+The following announcements are to be made privately to the Physiotherapist and both players/teams: "Two (2) minutes remaining" "One (1) minute remaining" "Thirty (30) seconds remaining" "Treatment complete" "Time" (public) Once the "Treatment complete" notice has been given to the Physiotherapist and both players/teams, then if needed, the player should be given the time necessary to put on socks and shoes before "Time" is called.
 If there is no play after an additional thirty (30) seconds, the delay is penalized in accordance with the Point Penalty Schedule.

-E. Player Introductions

-The following are examples of announcing statements to be used for player introductions:

-- 1) If the introduction of players is to be made from the chair, then during the warm-up, the Chair Umpire says: "This is a \\\round singles/doubles match, best of three (3) tie-break sets.
-To the right of the chair \\\\\(full name) and to the left of the chair \\\\\(full name).\\\\(full name)won the toss and elected to \\\\\." - 2) If the introduction of players is made by a tournament announcer, then before each player's first service game the Chair Umpire says: "\\\\\(full name) to serve." (optional - "first set").
+E. P ayer Introductions ne following are examples of announcing statements to be used for player introduc- ons: 1) If the introduction of players is to be made from the chair, then during the warm-up, the Chair Umpire says: "This is around singles/doubles match, best of three (3) tie-break sets.
+To the right of the chair (full name) and to the left of the chair (full name) (full name)won the toss and elected to" 2) If the introduction of players is made by a tournament announcer, then before each player's first service game the Chair Umpire says: "(full name) to serve." (optional - "first set ").
+F. S core TI ne following are examples of announcing statements to be used for scoring: 1) The Server's score is always called first, except in the Tie-break.
+2) The score is announced: Fifteen-Love, Love-Fifteen, Thirty-Love, Love-Thirty, Forty-Love, Love-Forty, Fifteen-All, Fifteen-Thirty, Thirty-Fifteen, Fifteen-Forty, Forty-Fifteen, Thirty-All, Thirty-Forty, Forty-Thirty, Deuce (never Forty-All), Advantage(last name), Game(last name).
+For No-Ad scoring, when the score reaches deuce, the chair should announce: "Deuce, Deciding Point, Receiver's Choice."
+3) The score must be announced loudly and distinctly when a point is finished for the

-F. Score

-The following are examples of announcing statements to be used for scoring:

-- 1) The Server's score is always called first, except in the Tie-break. - 2) The score is announced: Fifteen-Love, Love-Fifteen, Thirty-Love, Love-Thirty, Forty-Love, Love-Forty, Fifteen-All, Fifteen-Thirty, Thirty-Fifteen, Fifteen-Forty, Forty-Fifteen, Thirty-All, Thirty-Forty, Forty-Thirty, Deuce (never Forty-All), Advantage \\\\\(last name), Game \\\\\\(last name).
-For No-Ad scoring, when the score reaches deuce, the chair should announce: "Deuce, Deciding Point, Receiver's Choice." - 3) The score must be announced loudly and distinctly when a point is finished for the players and the crowd.
-The Chair Umpire has the option to make the announcement either before or after the applause, whichever guarantees the announcement can be heard by the players.
-"Timing" for the next point begins when the point ends. not when the announcement is made. - 4) At the end of a game or set the Chair Umpire, in addition to announcing "Game \\\\\(last name)," should announce the score in games in conformity with the following example:
+4) At the end of a game or set the Chair Umpire, in addition to announcing "Game (last name)," should announce the score in games in conformity with the following example: